 How are your writing workshops structured?

-Our writing clinics are designed to be completed in about 50 minutes.
+Our Writing Framework clinics are designed to be completed in about 50 minutes.
 We can squeeze them in at 45, but the more time the better.
 Our initial goals can be met in the first 45-50 minutes; any extra time allows for revision and a more sophisticated finished product.
-In a perfect world an hour to an hour and a quarter is great.
+In a perfect world an hour to an hour and a quarter is great and allows us to have a meaningful writing experience with the kids.
+Our frameworks can be used across the curriculum and we love to write about whatever you are currently studying.

 How many students in a workshop?

-Whatever your normal class size is preferred.
+Whatever is your normal class size.
 We have found that doubling or tripling the number of students tends to turn the workshops into an exercise in crowd control.
 Even with the students on their best behavior, the time needed to transition from one portion of the lesson to another is multiplied.
 Our workshops are very interactive and high energy.
 We have also found it is best for us to come to the classroom to lead the workshop – this assures us a full period and access to normal classroom materials such as a white board and a projector.
 We are here to support your teacher’s classroom goals and invite them to help us achieve this objective by actively participating and providing their expertise in the culture of their classroom.
+We are modeling the strategies we would present in a PD session, so teachers get the opportunity to see how the lessons perform in the wild.
+This works best in a classroom environment with normal class sizes.
+We understand that you want to have as many of your students interact with us.
+This is why we recommend the assemblies.
+We cannot do writing workshops for groups of over 30 students.
+This is one of the reasons we split and lead these workshops separately, in order to have contact with as many students as possible.
+Please respect this and please do not put us in the position of having to turn students away.

 What equipment/supplies are needed for the workshops?